<-Foreword Go to ToC Scope ->

 5. Supporting elderly and disabled people.

-MPAI believes that a market of standard-enabled interchangeable components can offer affordable Connected Autonomously Vehicles sooner and more efficiently than waiting for market forces to produce cars with progressively higher SAE Levels that are based on incompatible components.
+Therefore, society and individuals will be positively impacted by the transformation of today’s “niche market” into tomorrow’s vibrant “mass market” of Connected Autonomous Vehicles.
+MPAI believes that a market of standard-enabled interchangeable components can offer affordable and safe Connected Autonomous Vehicles sooner and more efficiently than waiting for market forces to produce “monolithic” cars with progressively higher SAE Levels.

-MPAI proposes an open standardisation process based on a Reference Model that partitions a CAV into subsystems and components specified in terms of functional requirements and data exchanged.
+The MPAI-proposed open process is based on a shared Reference Model that partitions a CAV into subsystems and components specified in terms of functional requirements and exchanging data of known semantics.
+The Reference Model will help:

-2. Component manufacturers bring their standard-conforming components to market when they are mature.
+2. Component manufacturers to bring their standard-conforming components to market once they are mature.

-3. Car manufacturers access an open global market of components with standard functions and interfaces.
+3. Car manufacturers to access an open global market of interchangeable components.

-4. Regulators oversee conformance testing of components using standard procedures.
+4. Regulators to oversee conformance testing of components following standard procedures.

-5. Users rely on Connected Autonomous Vehicles whose operation they can explain to a large extent.
+5. Users to rely on Connected Autonomous Vehicles whose operation they can explain to a large extent.

-A CAV standard should not be considered an impediment to technological progress.
-Rather, a standard specifying interfaces of subsystems and components enables the creation of a competitive market offering increasingly performing components until a new, more powerful reference model enables another phase of performance improvements.
+Far from being an impediment to technological progress, an interface-standard enables the creation of a competitive market offering increasingly performing components until a new, more powerful reference model will eventually replace the model with another, initiating a new sequence of performance improvements.

 Chapters and Sections are Normative unless they are labelled as Informative.